David13590/docker-compose-MQTT/README.md

     * milesburton/DallasTemperature

 ### Deployment
-Clone this repo with: ```git clone  https://github.com/David13590/docker-compose-MQTT.git```

 Open Vscode and create a platformIO project, choose the aporopriate dev board (I use an Esp32-wroom32 board, so in the board dropdown i thoose **DOIT ESP32 DEVKIT V1**).
 Add the aforementioned liberaries through the platformIO UI.

+Clone this repo with: ```git clone  https://github.com/David13590/docker-compose-MQTT.git```

 From the root folder of the cloned project, copy: ```main.cpp``` to the platformIO src folder.

 In the ```main.cpp``` change:
-* WIFI_SSID: Name if connected wifi
+* WIFI_SSID: Name of connected wifi
 * WIFI_PASSWORD: The password of the wifi you want the esp to connect to.
 * MQTT_SERVER: Is your host machine ip.